Valérie Favre

-Valérie Favre (born 1959, Evilard, Switzerland) is a Berlin-based artist.
+Valérie Favre (born 1959, Evilard, Switzerland) is a Swiss artist based in Berlin.
 Since 2006 she is Professor of painting at the Universität der Künste in Berlin.

-Background
+Biography

 Valérie Favre grew up in the Swiss canton of Berne.
-Having worked as a stage designer and actress at the theater in Paris in the early 1980s she soon turned to the field of painting.
-After 18 years in France, where she became a well-known and successful visual artist, she finally moved to Berlin in 1998.
+Having worked as a stage designer and actress at the theater in Paris in the early 1980s, she developed an interest in painting.
+After 18 years in France, she relocated to Berlin in 1998.

 History of works 1989–2010

-During her career, Favre's works have grown in a series of interconnected cycles, showing references to the different fields of art history, geopolicy, philosophy, theater and film as well as her interest in narration in general.
+During her career, Favre's works have grown in a series of interconnected cycles, showing references to different fields of art history, geopolicy, philosophy, theater and film as well as her interest in narration in general.